Masked assailants ransack Venezuela opposition’s headquarters as post-election tensions mount - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “He’s counting on being able to wait this out and people will get tired of demonstrating,” said Cynthia Arnson, a distinguished fellow at the Wilson Center, a Washington think tank.
 “The problem is, the country is in a death spiral and there’s no chance the economy will be able to recover without the legitimacy that comes from a fair election.”

 Thousands of opposition supporters took to the streets Monday after the National Electoral Council declared Maduro the winner of the election.
-The government said it arrested hundreds of protesters and Venezuela-based human rights organization Foro Penal said 11 people were killed.
+The government said it arrested hundreds of protesters.

-Machado and González addressed a huge rally of their supporters in the capital, Caracas, on Tuesday, but they have not been seen in public since.
-Later that day, the president of the National Assembly, Jorge Rodriguez, called for their arrest, describing them as criminals and fascists.

 On Wednesday, Maduro asked Venezuela’s highest court to conduct an audit of the election, but that request drew almost immediate criticism from foreign observers who said the court — which like most institutions is controlled by the government — lacks the independence to perform a credible review.